tinymce/tinymce-docs/migration-from-froala.md

 </script>
 ```

-### Additional Information for Customizing Toolbars
+### Additional Information on Customizing Toolbars

 * For information on customizing the TinyMCE Toolbar, see: [User interface options: Toolbar]({{site.baseurl}}/configure/editor-appearance/#toolbar).
 * For a list of toolbar items, see: [Editor control identifiers: Toolbar controls]({{site.baseurl}}/advanced/editor-control-identifiers/#toolbarcontrols).

 ## Configuring Inline Mode

 When migrating from Froala to TinyMCE, the `toolbarInline` option changes to `inline`.
-Some addition settings you should consider include:
+Some additional settings you should consider include:

 * [The Quick Toolbar plugin]({{site.baseurl}}/plugins/quickbars/).
 * [Context Toolbars]({{site.baseurl}}/ui-components/contexttoolbar/).